atreyee80/bikesharing/README.md

 https://public.tableau.com/app/profile/atreyee.dhar/viz/201908-citibike-tripdata-Book8/NYCStory

-# Overview of the analysis: Explain the purpose of this analysis.
+# Overview of the analysis:
 The purpose of this analysis is to show why Bike sharing services in NYC is so popular.With the help of various visualization of the data we can conculde why the bike sharing service in NYC 'CitiBike' is popular.
 This analysis will help to think wheather set up bike-sharing program in Des Moines will be a good option.